Invalidity Search - What is it?

 The fourth step involves conducting a detailed analysis and mapping against the key features of the short-listed patents identified in the previous step.
 Few patents can be further identified as non-relevant to the study.

 The fifth step involves conducting a citation (cited and citing patents) search based on identified relevant patents identified in the previous step.
 Repeating Step 3 and Step 4 for the patents extracted from the citation search.
-We also identify top assignee and inventors from the relevant set of patents and conducting assignee – and/or inventor-based search.
+We also identify top assignees and inventors from the relevant set of patents and conduct assignee – and/or inventor-based searches.
 Repeating Step 3 and Step 4 for the patents extracted from the assignee – and/or inventor-based search.

 Step 6: Non-Patent Search